starwalker-sa/proj.simple_mthreaded_log_server/README.md

 Description

-1. Clients send simple periodic messages to the server.
+1. Client hosts send simple periodic text messages to the server.
-2. Messages contains some text with timestamp at the end of each one.
+2. The messages contains client name text string with timestamp at the end of each one.
-3. The server listen for multiple client requests in its main thread.
+3. The server listens for multiple client requests in its main thread.
+This thread is only for listening.
+4. Also the server has single logger object running in separate thread and pulling queue messages coming from client's threads on the server.
-4. For each request recieved from a client the server creates separate thread to proccess client's request.
+5. For each request recieved from a client host the server creates separate thread to proccess client's message.
-5. On the server all text messages recieved from clients are written into a file.
-6. On the server client's threads uses queue to write text messages into a file.
+6. After processing the request client's thread pushes it into the logger thread queue.
+7. Logger thread owning opened file handle grabes and writes client message to this file.

 The server listens port 3000.